Order Protection through Delayed Messaging

 60 Pages Posted: 15 Jul 2017 Last revised: 30 Jun 2019

-Several financial exchanges recently introduced messaging delays (e.g., the 350 microsecond delay at IEX and NYSE American) to protect ordinary investors from high-frequency traders who exploit stale orders.
+Several financial exchanges recently introduced messaging delays (e.g. IEX and NYSE American) to protect ordinary investors from high-frequency traders who exploit stale orders.
 To capture the impact of such delays, we propose a simple parametric model of the continuous double auction market format.
-The model features a discrete price grid and pegged orders, and is solved in closed form.
-It shows how messaging delay can indeed lower transactions costs but typically increase queuing costs.
+The model shows how messaging delays can lower transactions costs but typically increase queuing costs.
 Recently available field data support two key predictions: the distribution of queued pegged orders is highly leptokurtotic (discrete Laplace), and opportunities to profit from dynamic choice of pegged vs market orders are small and fleeting.

-Keywords: Market design, high-frequency trading, continuous double auction, IEX, lab experiments
+Keywords: Market design, high-frequency trading, continuous double auction, IEX

 JEL Classification: C91, D44, D47, D53, G12, G14